Troubleshooting Import Issues

 This means that new data columns cannot be added as part of the import process.
 If new headers need to be added, you must add them in the tenant configuration via UI so that the new header exists when exporting the file before performing an import.

-The exception to this rule is for new tenants, whose export data is always empty before performing their initial import - in this case, the import will proceed and populate the current data with the imported information.
+The exception to this rule is for new tenants, whose export data is always empty before performing their initial import.
+In this case, the import will proceed and populate the current data with the imported information.

 Incorrect File Names